God’s Crooked Lines

 “Tere, ducks for both of us.”

-I spent those six months studying for the entrance exam to the English degree program.
-I started that program in 1985 and finished it in 1990 with honors.
-I really thrived there, feeling totally in my element.
+I used that time to study hard for the admission test to the English degree program, which I started in September 1985 and finished in 1990 with honors.

-Now, something good actually came out of failing those classes.
+Now, something good came out of failing those math classes.
 Back in high school, I had been such a total bookworm that I barely even talked to my classmates.
 Of course… I spent the whole day with my nose buried in a book!
-But the computer science disaster forced me to actually make friends… especially with the non-nerds, who turned out to be way more fun than the little geeks like I used to be.
+But the computer science disaster helped me to make friends, especially with the non-nerds, who turned out to be way more fun than the little geeks like I used to be.

-Besides, since I had learned English, I didn’t experience even a hint of the much-talked-about culture shock when I arrived in the United States.
+Besides, since I had learned English, I didn’t experience the much-talked-about culture shock when I arrived in the United States.
 And I have been able to write (and publish) my novels in two languages.
 So when something starts badly… sometimes it ends well, right?